samkingco/behold-the-ocean-listings/README.md

 1. Mint a token on your token contract e.g. Manifold.
 You should now own that token.
 2. Go to the listing contract on Etherscan and navigate to the "Write contract" tab.
-3. Find the `setListing` function and expand it.
+3. Find the `createListing` function and expand it.
 There should be 3 fields.
    1. `tokenId` is the token number from your token contract e.g. `1` for token 1.
    2. `price` is the price to list the token at in Wei.
 To get the Wei amount, use [this converter](https://etherscan.io/unitconverter).
    3. `setActive` set this to `true` if you want the listing to be immediately purchasable, or set it to `false` if you want to activate it at a later date.
 Most of the time you want to set this to `true`.
 Customers won't be able to buy until the listing is active.
 4. Once you've entered those details, hit "Write" and confirm in your wallet.

-You can also `setListingBatch` to create multiple listings, but this is more tricky through the Etherscan UI.
+You can also `createListingBatch` to create multiple listings, but this is more tricky through the Etherscan UI.

 ### Setting a listing to active/inactive